BoilingSoup/BoilingSoup/README.md

   - Laravel
   - SQL
 - 🌱 I’m currently learning Go
-- 💭 I'm interested in algorithms & diving deeper into Redis beyond a key-val store
+- 💭 I'm interested in algorithms & distributed systems

 <!--
 **BoilingSoup/BoilingSoup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.